AresValley/Artemis-DB/static/371/description.md

 PSK2K is a meteor scatter type of mode written by DJ5HG Using a modulation scheme of BPSK at 2000 Bd.
+Every codeword of PSK2k has 258 bits.
+Since the Baudrate is 2000, a codeword is transmitted in 129 ms. Identical code words are transmitted continuously.